CGuadagnino/job_finder/README.md

 1. Create a new Supabase project
 2. Run the schema above in the SQL editor
 3. Copy your project URL and anon key to the frontend `.env`
+4. Copy your database connection string (Session pooler) to the backend `.env`
-4. Enable Row Level Security (RLS) and add a read policy for anonymous users:
+5. Enable Row Level Security (RLS) and add a read policy for anonymous users:
    ```sql
    CREATE POLICY "Allow anonymous read access" ON jobs
        FOR SELECT USING (true);